Warbo/panpipe/README.md

 ```
 ````

-Running *that* code through PanHandler will give:
+Running *that* code through PanHandle will give:

  - Element 0
  - Element 1